RBEGamer/AtomicChess/src/src_mechanic/README.md

 ## HARDWARE REVISIONS

 * `HARDWARE_PROD_V2` => Contains the final version with CoreXY configuration.
 For this a control board (SKR) with Marlin needed.
 Firmware in `src_marlinfw`.
-* `HARDWARE_PROD_V1` => Contains a all CAD files for the first generation with standard xy configuration; this version was used on the FH Aachen HIT 06.02.2021.

 * `HARDWARE DEV` => Contains the IKEA Lack Table version of the chess table using self developed hardware and pcbs and a two coil system.
-* `HARDWARE_MOCKUP` => Contains the first mockup and concept testing version; only images.

 ## NOTES